 Even for less severe injuries, you can still seek compensation.
 Things like whiplash are actually much more severe than people think, and can often result in surprising damages from a court or insurance company.

-Any pain and suffering you receive from a car accident should be compensated.
+Any pain and suffering you receive from a car accident should be compensated with the help of an attorney.
 Each person is different, and their experience of pain and suffering is different.
-Do not be afraid to take your case to an attorney because you think you are sensitive.
+Do not be afraid to take your case to a personal injury attorney because you think you are sensitive.
 A victim’s sensitivities are often protected under the law, and the party who harmed you is responsible for whatever injury they cause – even if you already suffer from preexisting injuries or handicaps.

 You may also be entitled to receive compensation for money you pay because of a car accident.
 This means you can be reimbursed for hospital bills you paid or especially for wages you lost.
 If you had to miss work because of your injuries, you may be entitled to compensation for the paychecks you missed because of your car accident injuries.